You haven't yet viewed any products on our store. If you've been here before, you may need to sign in.

 Squash the daisies slightly and put them into your jar – about halfway up – and cover with oil.
 Shake gently to remove air pockets.
 It is important that no daisies protrude out of the oil as they may go mouldy (this is less likely to happen if you dehydrate your daisies)

-Put the muslin over the top of the jar, leave on a sunny windowsill and inspect it every day – swirling the daisies in the oil and making sure that they are under the oil.
+Put the muslin over the top of the jar, leave on a sunny windowsill and inspect it every day – swirling the daisies well in the oil and making sure that they are under the oil.
 The muslin allows any moisture that rises to the surface to escape.
+If you have a jar lid you can swap that for the muslin every few days and give it a really good shake, taking it off again and putting the muslin on when you have finished.

 After 2 weeks strain the oil through the muslin into a bowl and weigh it.
 Measure out 10% of the weight of the oil in wax.